chris-swan/Nicks_Flicks_Completed/README.md

 #### By Chris Swan

 ## Description
 A site that holds movie reviews of different movies so people can view and post reviews.
-Advanced Angular code review(Week two of covering angular)
+Advanced Angular code review(Week two of covering angular).
+This one is the completed version of the first one - same project, this one just a little further along with all the bugs worked out.

 ## Setup